The curriculum intent for each of our subjects

-At Woodland Religious Education provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, issues of right and wrong and what it means to be human.
+At Woodland we follow the locally agreed syllabus for RE.
+We use Religious Education to provoke challenging questions about the ultimate meaning and purpose of life, beliefs about God, issues of right and wrong and what it means to be human.
 It develops pupils’ knowledge and understanding of Christianity and other religions and traditions around the world.

 Religious Education encourages pupils to learn from different religions.
 It also helps pupils to develop their sense of identity and belonging and enables them to flourish individually and within a community.
 It helps to prepare our children for adult life by developing respect for and sensitivity to others and acceptance of other faiths.